Tha'er Bawab

-Tha'er Fayed Al Bawab (ثائر فايد بواب; born 1 March 1985) is a Jordanian footballer who plays as a forward.
+Tha'er Fayed Al Bawab (ثائر فايد بواب; born 1 March 1985) is a Jordanian former professional footballer who played as a forward.

-He spent most of his professional career in Spain and Romania.
+He spent most of his career in Spain and Romania.

 Club career

 Early years and Real Madrid

-Born in Amman of Palestinian descent, Bawab's family moved to Catalonia, Spain when he was a child.
+Born in Amman to a Palestinian father and a Lebanese mother, Bawab's family moved to Catalonia, Spain when he was a child.
 He started playing for the youth teams of local UE Cornellà, leaving at the age of 18 to Real Madrid where he completed his development, and scoring 30 goals in his sole season with the Juvenil side.

 In 2004, Bawab signed a professional contract with Real Madrid, and the club also agreed to pay a college scholarship for him, as he went on to make his senior debut with the third team in the Tercera División.
 At that time, talks had started where people compared his style of play to Zinedine Zidane (even though they did not play in the same position).